 Always include a resume and cover letter with your job application, unless otherwise stated.
 Some employers prefer them in one document versus separate files.
 Read the job posting directions carefully for instructions and to see if other documents are required, such as a work portfolio, transcripts (unofficial or official), or test scores.

-Attallah students and alumni looking for one-on-one assistance can contact Attallah Career Advisor Dr. John Bacolores for help exploring career paths in education, community organizations, and beyond.
-Book a career advising appointment with John on Handshake, either online or using the Apple or Google Play apps.
+Attallah students and alumni looking for one-on-one assistance can contact Chapman’s Career and Professional Development Office for help exploring career paths in education, community organizations, and beyond.

 We also encourage you to follow Attallah College on LinkedIn for regular career tips, job listings, and industry news.